 They often report a greater ability to exercise, their bra straps are less painful and their backache is greatly improved.

-Below are some common FAQ’s about breast enlargement surgery.
+Below are some common FAQ’s about breast reduction surgery Manchester, Cheshire and UK

 What is the price of Breast Reduction?

 All procedures at Reflect Clinic are unique to you.
 To find out a price for your breast reduction please book a consultation and discuss your needs with our expert surgeon, Mr Gerard Lambe.

 You are overweight, with a BMI of over 32, smoke or vape, are in bad health and are taking anti-coagulant medication or are diabetic.

 There can be many reasons for a patient to seek a consultation for a Breast Reduction but the symptoms that are frequently reported to me are back pain, bra straps digging in, deep shoulder grooves, problems with finding clothes to fit on both the top and bottom half, sometimes the skin beneath the breasts can be quite sore and often it can lead to poor posture either because the patient is self-aware or because of the sheer weight of the breasts.
 A Breast Reduction can help to reduce or eliminate some or all of these symptoms.

 Ideally, you should be in good general health, a non-smoker, not taking any medications that may make you bleed or lead to problems with wound healing and are not planning to get pregnant or breastfeed in the future.